dsaidgovsg/terraform-modules/modules/td-agent/README.md

 ...
 ```

-You should copy your Telegraf configuration file into `/etc/telegraf/telegraf.conf`, and run
+You should copy your `td-agent` configuration file into `/etc/td-agent/td-agent.conf`, and run
-`/opt/run-telegraf --type <service_type>` in the user data to start the service with the custom
+`/opt/run-td-agent --type <service_type>` in the user data to start the service with the custom
 configuration.

 If you wish to apply interpolation from `consul-template`, you may instead copy the configuration
-file to `/etc/telegraf/telegraf.conf.template`. `run-telegraf` will automatically detect this file
+file to `/etc/td-agent/td-agent.conf.template`. `run-td-agent` will automatically detect this file
-and apply template interpolation, unless `--skip-template` is explicitly set for `run-telegraf`.
+and apply template interpolation, unless `--skip-template` is explicitly set for `run-td-agent`.